Gumnos/dedupe/README.md

 # dedupe
-Deduplicate files within a given list of directories by keeping one copy and making the rest hard-links.
+Deduplicate files within a given list of directories by keeping one copy and making the rest links.

 This should happen atomically on Linux/Unix platforms, but due to limitations in the Python/Windows layers, may not be atomic on Windows.
+There may also be issues on Windows regarding the use of symlinks.

 ```
 Usage: dedupe.py [options] dir1 [dir2...]